talisein/py_arris_exporter/README.md

 py_arris_exporter
 ===============
-This is a python script, installed into Docker, which facilitates scraping Arris SB6183 cablemodems for their relevant RF data and surfacing that to prometheus.
+This is a python script, installed into Docker, which facilitates scraping Arris S34 cablemodems for their relevant RF data and surfacing that to prometheus.

+The metrics collected here were rooted in [PeterGrace/py_arris_exporter](https://github.com/PeterGrace/py_arris_exporter)'s SB6183 exporter, but the implementation of the HNAP client (which SB6183 doesn't use) was taken from [nickdepinet/arrismonitor](https://github.com/nickdepinet/arrismonitor), and then I rewrote the server to use prometheus_client.
+PeterGrace's grafana dashboard should still be compatible, but there are additional metrics available as well.

 ![Screenshot of grafana dashboard](/doc/ae-screenshot.png?raw=true "Screenshot")